Montrezl Harrell: Personal life

-Harrell is the son of Samuel and Selena Harrell and has two younger brothers, Cadarius and Quatauis.
+Harrell is the son of Samuel and Selena Harrell and has two younger brothers, Cadarius and Quatavius.
+His father added the silent "l" to his first name because he wanted to make it unique.

+Harrell has two children who live with their mother in Kentucky.

+Harrell is good friends with football player Todd Gurley who also attended high school in Tarboro.

 Harrell enjoys collecting and designing sneakers.
-Through social media, he finds sneaker customizers who can make his shoe designs a reality.
-Harrell wears different shoes during the first and second half of every basketball game.
-In August 2018, the NBA modified its shoe policy allowing NBA players to wear any colored shoes.
+Through social media, he finds and works with sneaker customizers to realize his design ideas.
+Since the NBA relaxed its policies in 2018, Harrell wore different shoes during the first and second half of every basketball game.

 Harrell left the 2020 NBA Bubble in Walt Disney World for a family matter, which was later revealed to be to tend to his grandmother, who died soon after.
 He missed the first two games in the bubble as a result.